 \subsection{Nonnegative functions and the set of bad points.}

-Let $A$ be a ring.
+Let $A$ be commutative ring with identity.
 We say that an element $a \in A$ is positive semidefinite (psd) if for every $\alpha \in \mathrm{Spec}_r A$ we have $a(\alpha)\geq 0$.
-By the Artin Lang property, any nonnegative $k$-regulous function on $\R^n$ is psd in the ring $\RR^k(\R^n)$.
-In real algebraic geometry one can consider the problem, whether any psd element is a sums of squares (sos) (see \cite{FRS} for results on excellent rings) in a given ring.
-Below, we prove the existence of the so called bad points for $k$-regulous functions of $\R^n$.
-This in particular proves that for $\RR^k(\R^n)$ we have psd $\neq$ sos, provided $k\geq1$ and $n\geq 2$.
+By the $k$-regulous version of Artin-Lang property \cite[Proposition 5.6]{3xfr}, any nonnegative $k$-regulous function on $\R^n$ is psd in the ring $\RR^k(\R^n)$.
+In real algebraic geometry one can consider the following problem: is every psd element a sum of squares (sos) (see \cite{FRS} for results on excellent rings) in a given ring?
+Below, we prove the existence of so-called ``bad points" for $k$-regulous functions on $\R^n$.
+This proves that for $\RR^k(\R^n)$ we have psd $\neq$ sos, provided $k\geq1$ and $n\geq 2$.

-Recall the following
+Recall the following: